Fox Family Stories

 Lisitzky Hyman, teacher, h.
 74 Brighton

 And there was a third.
 In January 1908, a young woman named Chayke Libow arrived from Minsk, and her manifest sent her to a Boston uncle too, written this time as "uncle Chaim S. Lisitzky," at a new address now that the household had moved.
 Three young travelers from Minsk across six years, Sam in 1902, Harry in 1903, and Chayke in 1908, were each pointed to a Boston uncle, written down under the names Lisitzky and Lebow both.
-Was that one man really Hyman Lisitzky, as the family tree now has it?
-The records point that way, and it is very likely, though not locked.

 The Next Line

 Second, how did the Lebows connect to us?
-Two members of the family had tested: my great uncle Charles Fox and his first cousin once removed Alan Newman, descendants of Meyer and Reva through two different children.
+Two members of the family had tested: my great uncle Charles Fox and his cousin Alan Newman, descendants of Meyer and Reva through two different children.
 If a stranger's descendants matched closely to both kits, the connection very likely ran through Meyer or Reva rather than some other branch.

 One cluster of shared matches stood out.
 Mutual DNA matches led back to one woman: Sivia Lebov of Boston.